Ditectrev/DP-203/README.md

 - [ ] Box 1: ecommerce, retail, wholesale, all.
 Box 2: disjoints false.
 Box 3: dept=- 'ecommerce', dept=- 'retail', dept-- "wholesale'.
 - [ ] Box 1: ecommerce, retail, wholesale, all.
 Box 2: disjoints false.
 Box 3: dept=- 'ecommerce', dept=- 'retail', dept-- "wholesale'.

-### HOTSPOT You have a data model that you plan to implement in a data warehouse in Azure Synapse Analytics as shown in the following exhibit.
+### You have a data model that you plan to implement in a data warehouse in Azure Synapse Analytics as shown in the following exhibit.
 All the dimension tables will be less than 2 GB after compression, and the fact table will be approximately 6 TB.
 Which type of table should you use for each table?

 ![Question 140](images/question140.jpg)